 - Once we have confirmed everything has went well with the homecheck and the meeting with the dog has taken place we will contact you to ask if you still wish to proceed with adopting the dog(s).
 If you would like to adopt the dog you will be required to pay an adoption donation.
 To reserve a dog at this stage we would ask for a minimum non refundable deposit of £50.
 The donation and deposit should be paid via bank transfer, by cash before or on the day of adoption.

 - Once we have received a cleared donation payment we will arrange for you to collect your dog or if you don't drive a volunteer may be able to bring your dog to you (for a small petrol charge) and the adoption contract will be completed.

 - We will arrange for your follow up to be completed within 6 months of adopting dog wherever possible.

-- We try to reply to all enquiries within 7-10 days.
+- We aim to reply to adoption enquiries within 5 working days.